-South Africa’s Whale Coast is famous for offering some of the world’s best land-based whale watching when southern right whales migrate along the coast in very early spring (about August).
-The seaside town of Hermanus is the unofficial capital of this pretty Cape coastline – it’s sea-facing public areas are dotted with benches where you can take a seat and watch whales breaching, breeding and calving just off shore.
+South Africa’s Whale Coast is famous for offering some of the world’s best land-based whale watching when southern right whales migrate along the coast in very early spring (around August).
+The seaside town of Hermanus, just under two hours from Cape Town, is the world’s whale-watching capital – it’s sea-facing public areas are dotted with benches where you can take a seat and watch whales breaching, breeding and calving just offshore.
 Tourists can also take a boat cruise for a closer encounter.
 Strict conservation regulations are in place to stop boats from harassing the whales and passionate local citizens are quick to report any skipper who breaks the rules.

 The best time for boat-based whale watching is between late morning and early afternoon when the ocean is flooded with direct sunlight, enticing the whales to the warmer surface water.
 Whale-watching tourism contributes directly to the local economies of former fishing villages, providing an incentive to protect the marine environment, which is good for all the creatures that depend on it, from seals to southern right whales.

 7. Witness Marine Turtles Nest & Hatch